hanapedia/adapto/rto/READMD.md

 The assumption is that the overload happens due to the increase in the load, so periodic calculation of failure rate will not be soon enough.
 So the failure rate should be refreshed based on the load.
 When the load is stable, it is okay to be calculated at some interval.

 When updating the RTO value upon encoutering timeout, the previously computed failure rate should be referenced to decide how to update the RTO value.
 The WIP decision tree for RTO value update is as follows:
-- if failure rate is **over the acceptable SLO target**, the RTO will be reduced to best case RTO where RTO is computed with *minimum RTT*. in order to conserve the latency target and hopefully remediate overload.
+- if failure rate is **over the fraction (1/2) acceptable SLO target**, the RTO will be reduced to best case RTO where RTO is computed with *minimum RTT*. in order to conserve the latency target and hopefully remediate overload.
-- if failrue rate is **over some fraction of SLO target**, the RTO will be incremented conservatively.
-- if failure rate is **in the safe range**, the RTO will be doubled as normal. (and possibly request is retried(WIP))

 #### Parameters
 - Capacity (static for now) in Requests per second